kirianguiller/BertForDeprel/README.md

 `--split_ratio` : Ratio for splitting ftrain dataset in train and test dataset (default : 0.8)

-`--conf_pretrain` : path to pretrain model config, used for finetuning a pretrained BertForDeprel model

 `--path_annotation_schema`: path to an annotation schema (json format)

 `--path_folder_compute_annotation_schema` provide a path to a folder containing various conllu, so the annotation schema is computed on these conllus before starting the training on --ftrain

-`
+`--conf_pretrain` : path to pretrain model config, used for finetuning a pretrained BertForDeprel model `--overwrite_pretrain_classifiers`: erase pretraines classifier heads and recompute annotation schema

 ### predict
 `--inpath` `-i` : path to the file or the folder containing the files to predict